Compositeness of hadron resonances in finite volume: Application

 \section{Application}

-Now we study the structure of physical hadron resonance.
-We introduce the theoretical model to describe $\Lambda(1405)$ in meson-baryon scattering based on Refs.~\cite{Ikeda:2011pi,Ikeda:2012au}.
-We then study the energy spectra in finite volume and calculate the compositeness of $\Lambda(1405)$.
+Now we study the structure of physical hadron resonances.
+In Sec.~\ref{subsec:scalar}, we introduce the theoretical model to describe scalar mesons in coupled-channel meson-meson scattering based on Ref.~\cite{Sekihara:2012xp}.
+We then study the energy spectra in finite volume and calculate the compositeness of $f_{0}(980)$ and $a_{0}(980)$ in Sec.~\ref{subsec:scalarFV}.
+We perform the same analysis for $\Lambda(1405)$ in the meson-baryon scattering~\cite{Ikeda:2011pi,Ikeda:2012au}, in the infinite volume (Sec.~\ref{subsec:L1405}) and in the finite volume (Sec.~\ref{subsec:L1405FV}).